The eROSITA Final Equatorial-Depth Survey (eFEDS): X-ray stacking analysis of Subaru's optically selected clusters spanning low richness regime: Sample

 \section{Sample}

 Out of the 21,250 optically selected galaxy clusters in the CAMIRA S20A v2 catalog \citep{2018PASJ...70S..20O}, we selected 997 systems located within the eFEDS field.
 The sample spans a richness range of $15 < N < 114$ and a redshift range of $0.10 < z < 1.34$ (Fig.~\ref{fig:stacking}).
-Table~\ref{tab:sample} lists the first ten clusters; the full table is available online.
+Table~\ref{tab:sample} lists the first ten clusters; the full table is available at the CDS.

 While \citet{2023A&A...669A.110O} analyzed only the 43 high-richness clusters ($N > 40$), our study includes all 997 objects.
 This greatly increases the statistical power for X-ray follow-up of optically selected clusters and enables a systematic investigation across a broader mass range.